Serving those on the margins

 Our largest financial investment is in ReWork Richmond, an employment initiative we founded with St. Peter’s Episcopal Church and other partners to help East End adults embark on the path to family-sustaining careers and financial independence.

-We are engaged in a range of other activities, both in Metropolitan Richmond and beyond, from home repairs to visiting incarcerated men and women to an extensive food ministry to supporting two missionaries living in Argentina.
+We are engaged in a range of other activities, both in Metropolitan Richmond and beyond, from home repairs to providing an extensive food ministry to supporting two missionaries living in Argentina.

 HANDS Ministry